hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 **This is preliminary documentation for the pilot users.
 It will be further refined as the pilot progresses.**

+This page covers the more basic Slurm use, including starting jobs, basic job management and some templates for job scripts for various scenarios.
+It is the minimum a user should master.
+A second page describes :ref:`more advanced use of Slurm <Antwerp advanced Slurm>`.

 What and why?
 -------------